kestra-io/docs/content/docs/05.enterprise/custom-blueprints.md

 ![New Custom Blueprint](/docs/user-interface-guide/blueprint-org-2.png)

-You can edit the Blueprint anytime, for example, to add new tasks or expand the documentation.
+You can edit Blueprints at anytime, for example, to add new tasks or expand the documentation.

 ### Benefits of Custom Blueprints

-This feature significantly helps code reusability and facilitates collaboration within a team because sharing your code and documentation is finally painless.
+This feature significantly helps code reusability and facilitates collaboration within a team because sharing your code and documentation is now painless.

 Once you reach a certain scale with many internal Blueprints, the search and filtering by tags will ensure that your Blueprints remain easy to find.